 Election of 1836

-After the second term of Andrew Jackson, Martin Van Buren became the popular frontrunner to win the election of 1836.
-In response to many of the policies of Jackson a new party rose in power, The Whigs and they sought to gain the presidency from the popular Jacksonian Democrat, Van Buren.
+After the second term of Andrew Jackson, Martin Van Buren became the popular front-runner to win the election of 1836.
+In response to many of the policies of Jackson, a new party rose in power, The Whigs, and they sought to gain the presidency from the popular Jacksonian Democrat, Van Buren.

 Election of 1840

-William Henry Harrison secured the nomination with his running mate John Tyler.
+William Henry Harrison secured the nomination with his running mate, John Tyler.
 The slogan "Tippecanoe and Tyler Too!" became the battle cry for the Whig nomination for President.
-Martin Van Buren secured the Democrat nomination, but was a weak candidate.
+Martin Van Buren secured the Democrat nomination but was a weak candidate.

-He believed that with the election of William Henry Harrison that he would be able to have much influence on the administration.
+He believed that with the election of William Henry Harrison, he would be able to have much influence on the administration.
 Initially, he did, but he continued to press Harrison too much.
 Harrison responded to Clay and reminded him that he, not Clay, was the President of the United States and that Clay needed to respect that.
 Harrison then made Daniel Webster, Clay's political rival, his Secretary of State and filled much of his cabinet with Webster supporters.

-Harrison's Presidency only had one official act and that was to call Congress into a meeting on March 17 to discuss the federal budget.
+Harrison's Presidency only had one official act, and that was to call Congress into a meeting on March 17 to discuss the federal budget.

-Popular belief suggests that Harrison died due to standing out in the cold and rain during his inauguration speech, however he did not become ill until weeks after the event.
-He developed pneumonia and pleurisy and the illness rapidly worsened.
+Popular belief suggests that Harrison died due to standing out in the cold and rain during his inauguration speech.
+However, he did not become ill until weeks after the event.
+He developed pneumonia and pleurisy, and the illness rapidly worsened.

-His presidency was the shortest Presidency in American History and John Tyler would go on to become one of the only Presidents to not be elected.
+His presidency was the shortest Presidency in American History, and John Tyler would go on to become one of the only Presidents not to be elected.